NiklasTiede/CheatSheet-Linux/README.md

 ### Rewriting History

 Rewrite only local history to avoid messing up other peoples history.
-Here's how to undo  a scrwed merge:
+Here's how to undo a screwed merge:

 ```bash
 git reset --hard HEAD~1     # undo commit (mixed is default option)